smashwilson/segment/README.md

 ## Getting Started

-If you're on a Mac with Homebrew and Ansible, you can clone it and run:
+If you're on a Mac with Homebrew, or a Linux box with apt, you can clone it and run:

 ```bash
 script/bootstrap
 ```

-If you don't have those things, [`develop.yml`](script/develop.yml) is good documentation on what dependencies you'll need to install on your platform of choice.
+If you don't have those things, [`script/bootstrap`](script/bootstrap) is good documentation on what dependencies you'll need to install on your platform of choice.
 I'm using [lemon](http://www.hwaci.com/sw/lemon/) as a parser generator and [ragel](http://www.complang.org/ragel/) for the lexer.

 Once you've got that, build it with: